 1. Data Theft and Ransomware

 By gaining access to your IT infrastructure, hackers can view, modify, and steal data.
 Not only could you face sanctions for allowing this to happen, but you could also receive demands for large monetary payments in order to prevent the data from being published.
 Known as ransomware, hackers routinely use this strategy to extort large amounts of money from businesses and will prevent you from accessing your own data until the funds have been transferred.
 Although ransomware isn’t a new phenomenon, it is becoming more prevalent and remains a major threat in 2021.
+Data theft and ransomware are serious threats, which is why you should make sure that your business is SOC 1 or SOC 2 Compliant.
+You can learn more about soc 1 vs soc 2 here.

 2. Cloud Vulnerabilities